 In 2012, Debra was the interim library director and was promoted to associate director in 2013.
 Since then she has managed the library’s eResources, oversees the library’s software (i.e.: the library’s Integrated Library System (ILS) WMS, the online catalog, and the library’s website), and oversees the preservation of library materials.

 She has a small photography business and has co-published a book of photography and poetry.
 She has also exhibited her work at four solo photography shows and one dual show.
 Many of her photos are currently hanging on permanent exhibits in various Baystate Medical Center Facilities.

 She currently belongs to four professional organizations: the American Library Association, the Massachusetts Library Association, the Association of College & Research Libraries, and the North American Serials Interest Group.
 She is also a member of the New York Center for the Book Arts.

-Cecily Hughes is an adjunct instructor of art history, and the Borgia Gallery curator at Elms College.
-She received her bachelor of arts degree from Lawrence University in Appleton, Wisc., and her master of fine arts degree from the Edinburgh College of Art at the University of Edinburgh, Scotland.
+Cecily Hughes is a lecturer in art history, co-director of First Year Seminar, and the Borgia Gallery curator at Elms College.
+She received her bachelor of arts degree from Lawrence University in Appleton, Wisconsin.
+Awarded a Rotary Ambassadorial Scholarship for international education, she completed her master of fine arts degree from the Edinburgh College of Art at the University of Edinburgh.
 She has an avid interest in contemporary art and is especially drawn to artists who use humor, wit, and satire as a spark for social change.
 A firm believer in the importance of the liberal arts, her teaching style promotes critical thinking, open discussion from diverse points of view, and clear, concise writing.